-I have recreated this cheesecake from watching masterchef TV series 2016.
+I have recreated this cheesecake from watching Masterchef TV series 2016.
 Its looks so tempting that I have decided to bake it.
 The original recipe is below.

 I have change some ingredients to suit me.
 This is my first time baking cheesecake in water bath.
-I am please with the outcome of my creation, exploring the new technique as well as experimenting using different ingredients from what I see on TV.
+I am pleased with the outcome of my creation, exploring the new technique as well as experimenting using different ingredients from what I see on TV.

 My cheesecake is creamy moist and looks pretty.
+Let’s bake!!!!

-To make biscuits base:
+To make biscuits base

 200 g Ginger nut Biscuits